Feels good to grow.

 Edible Garden

 May is a great time to plant onions, carrots, lettuce, celery, broccoli, onions, peas, kale, spinach, cabbage.
 To ensure a continuous supply of these vegetables, try using the staggered planting approach.
+Plant vegetable seedlings each week or so to harvest them in phases.
 Additionally, if you have some free garden beds, you may want to consider planting cover crops such as mustard or native blue lupin, which can help improve soil fertility by fixing nitrogen.

 We see many chili growers still harvesting bright-coloured chillies until now!
 Dried chillies can be used in a variety of dishes and will retain their flavor and heat for several months when stored properly.